 4. Sutton Bank, North York Moors

-The North York Moors National Park is one of our favourite parts of Yorkshire and is one of the most beautiful places in Yorkshire.
+The North York Moors National Park is one of our favourite parts of the county and one of the best scenic spots in Yorkshire.
 Its varied and rugged landscape makes for some beautiful walks.
-Especially this time of the year – and we aren’t the only ones who think so as one of Yorkshire’s most famous Yorkshiremen was quite partial to a certain part of it.
+Especially this time of the year, and we aren’t the only ones who think so, as one of Yorkshire’s most famous Yorkshiremen was quite partial to a certain part of it.

 4. Knaresborough, North Yorkshire